-This will undoubtedly be a year of extreme challenges, but I do believe that on the horizon are opportunities that teachers in this province have long desired and deserved.
-Should we choose to actively engage in the political, social and economic issues that affect public education in this province in a manner that exemplifies our professional acumen, then hand in hand, teachers of this local, and across the province, will secure a future that is bright and prosperous for all.
+This will undoubtedly be another year of extreme challenges, behaviours, parent demands, funding woes, and unpredicted weather. but I do believe that on the horizon are opportunities that teachers in this province have long desired and deserved.
+Should we choose to actively engage in the political, social and economic issues that affect public education in this province, in a manner that exemplifies our professional body of talented pedagogical pathfinders, then hand in hand, teachers of this local, and across the province, will secure a future that is bright and prosperous for all.

 Yours in Education,